 Stepping into the hallway, he turned right, and casually began making his way towards the old metal desk that was situated against the concrete wall at the end of the corridor.
 The front of the reception station faced the elevator doors, and behind the desk were double wooden threshold doors that led into the catacombs of the basement.

 The elevator was one of two means of access into the underground room, but the only one that he ever used.
-At the end of the hallway beyond the doors was a stairwell that led up to the lobby; however, doctors and their lab assistants were the only personnel authorized to use that entry because it led directly into the examination area.
+Past the doors at the end of the hallway was a stairwell that led up to the lobby; however, doctors and their lab assistants were the only personnel allowed to use that entry because it led directly into the examination area.
 Carlo was perfectly fine with that rule because going beyond the wooden doors for any reason made him extremely uncomfortable.

 Carlo sighed heavily as he slowly approached the desk where he would be posted overnight.
 The clicking of his heels against the tiled floor echoed off the acoustical stone walls, confirming how utterly alone and secluded he would be for the next eight hours.
 Visitors to the area after midnight was unusual, unless a new arrival was brought in.
 Even then, the visit would only last long enough for the orderly to wheel them into the holding area where they’d be held until the next doctor reported for duty, and then back upstairs the orderly would go with his or her empty stretcher.